 Over the last year-and-a-half, Delaware County has taken important steps to change how it keeps our community safe.
-From taking back control of the county's jail from a private, for-profit operator in order to reinvest in our people; to working in partnership with the District
+From taking back control of the County 's jail from a private for-profit operator in order to invest profits in our people to working in partnership with the District

-Attorney to reduce gun violence; to building on the important national public conversations about police-community relations, Delaware County is fundamentally changing our public safety and justice systems to make them more restorative than punitive.
-We believe that change in perspective will make us all safer.
+Attorney to reduce gun crime to building on the important public conversation the murder of George Floyd sparked about police-community relations, Delaware County is fundamentally changing our public safety and justice systems to make them more restorative than punitive.
+We believe that change in focus will make us all safer.

-This year's budget includes funding to complete the reversion of the county's jail, the George W. Hill Correctional Facility, back to direct County control.
+This year's budget includes funding to complete the reversion of the County 's jail, the George W. Hill Correctional Facility, to County control.
 Local jails like Delaware County's house people who either have been accused of a crime and are awaiting their day in court or have received a sentence of less than two years, typically for a relatively minor, non-violent offense.
 Nearly all will soon return to our community.

-By retaking control of the jail, the County will be able to invest in the rehabilitation of detainees and make their period in detention a beneficial disruption, a break from dangerous past behavior and an opportunity to start anew.
-This year's budget includes funding to hire new leadership at the prison, to implement new services and programming to address addiction and mental health issues, and to provide both career development and re-entry support.
+By retaking control of the jail, the County will be able to invest in detainees and make their period in detention a beneficial disruption, a break from dangerous past behavior and an opportunity to start anew.
+This year's budget includes funding to hire new leadership at the prison as well as implement new services and programing to address addiction and mental health issues and provide both career development and re-entry support.
 These changes are designed to both reduce recidivism and increase the safety and security for all involved - the jail's residents, workforce and public at large.

 This year's budget also begins long-overdue reforms needed to our juvenile justice system.
-Working with the Delaware County court system, this budget includes funding for programs that will provide needed services and treatment singularly focused on helping youthful offenders to reset their lives and become successful adults.
-A key focus is reducing the number of children in the justice system and providing better and more alternatives to detention that keep the child in the community where safely possible.
+Working with the Delaware County court system, this budget includes funding for programs that will provide needed services and treatment that will allow youthful offenders the reset their lives and become successful adults.
+A key focus is reducing the number of children in the justice system and provide alternatives to detention that keep the child in the community while being effective.